Luke-Nicklin/mildew-detection-in-cherry-leaves/README.md

 ## Dashboard Design

-- List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items, that your dashboard library supports.
-- Finally, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project, you were confident you would use a given plot to display an insight, but later, you chose another plot type).

 Streamlit Multipage was used to create a menu with the following pages:

 1. Summary - This page gives a high level overview of the project.
 It includes a description of what the powdery mildew fungal infection is, an image of a healthy cherry leaf, business requirements, key information and conclusions.